michael-cw/susoquestionnairemanual/README.md

 devtools::install_github("michael-cw/susoquestionnairemanual")
 ```

-## Start the application
+## Start the application from RStudio

 ``` r
 library(susoquestionnairemanual)
 susoquestionnairemanual::runQuestManualApp()
 ```

-## Start the application on a shiny server
+## Start the application on a Shiny Server

-In case you are planning to run the application on a shiny server, you
+In case you are considering to run the application on a shiny server,
-just need to create the following app.R script in your shiny server app
+you just need to create the following app.R script in your shiny server
-directory:
+app directory:

 ``` r
 library(susoquestionnairemanual)